Are you throwing a birthday party, but would prefer to serve sugar-free food to your guests?

-The complete beginners guide to how to have a sugar free birthday party
+The complete beginner's guide to how to have a sugar-free birthday party

-First and foremost, don't make a fuss that it is sugar free.
+First and foremost, don't make a fuss that it is sugar-free.
 Don't make it a big deal.
 Be excited and enthusiastic about the fun you have planned and what will be served.
-I will show you how to have a sugar free birthday party and still enjoy pizza, ice cream and most importantly, have fun.
+I will show you how to have a sugar-free birthday party and still enjoy pizza, ice cream, and most importantly, have fun.
 Fun shouldn't = junk food.

 Firstly, let's see how we can cut back on sugar that has slowly crept into every party in recent years.
 I for one was completely guilty of this.

 - Do games have to involve a candy/chocolate prize? - play pop the balloon but instead of candy inside, add a little toy.
-Hand out erasers, pencils, stickers, football cards or even create a collectors card and at the end of the party, the stamps = prizes.
+Hand out erasers, pencils, stickers, football cards, or even create a collectors card and at the end of the party, the stamps = prizes.

-- Does pass the parcel have to have some sweets/candy in between each layer of wrapping? - place stickers, erasers, stamps, balloons, pieces of a puzzle in between each layer, then set the children the task of making the puzzle at the end.
+- Does pass the parcel have to have some sweets/candy in between each layer of wrapping? - place stickers, erasers, stamps, balloons, and pieces of a puzzle in between each layer, then set the children the task of making the puzzle at the end.

 - Does the birthday cake have to be a sugar bomb? - rather than have icing/frosting plus fondant plus sweets/candy plus chocolate plus edible decorations plus any other sugary treat that can be crammed on top?

-- Do you really need to add extra sweets/candy in your party bags? - instead look at this incredible idea from Sarah S, the most fabulous sugar free birthday party ninja over at TypeOneGrit.
+- Do you really need to add extra sweets/candy to your party bags? - instead look at this incredible idea from Sarah S, the most fabulous sugar free birthday party ninja over at TypeOneGrit.
 Instead of having a candy buffet, she made a party bag buffet.
 6 months later and people are still talking about how much fun the party was.

-My 5 Top Tips On Catered Party Venues
+5 Top Tips On Catered Party Venues

 I asked politely for some simple changes when I booked my last 2 parties at the bowling alley and laser force.
-The staff were delightful and happy to oblige.
+The staff was delightful and happy to oblige.
 The more requests they receive for healthy alternatives, the more they will see the value of adding healthy food options (birthday parties are big $business$).

 - I asked for water to be served instead of jugs (yes jugs) of soda.

 - I asked for the platter of chopped vegetable sticks and dips, but leave out the crisps.
 Ask for the vegetables to be served while doing their first activity.
 Children are hungriest when they first arrive at a party.
 The children tucked into the veggies and dips whilst bowling.
-They didn't even realise they were grazing on vegetables.
+They didn't even realize they were grazing on vegetables.
 By the time their meal arrived, most of them couldn't finish it.
 The prior vegetables 'crowded out' their junk.
 Sneaky huh?

 - Take a look at their menu to see which is the best option.
 Chicken strips vs chicken nuggets (run, don't walk, away from those), real meat sausages vs hotdogs, fish pieces vs fish cakes (mainly cooked starch and a little undefined fish 'part'), wraps, sandwich bar (let the salad crowd out the junk and no sticky sauces) or hamburger patties.
 None of the options may be great, but you may just have to choose the best of a bad bunch.
 Ask for no tomato sauce/ketchup to be served.